-Sponsored Project Online Training (SPOT) is an online learning expereince resulting from a partnership between Sponsored Research and a training advisory committee of representatives from departments and central offices to build Northwestern’s first cross-campus sponsored research training program.
-In February 2016, SPOT launched with a series of "mini-courses" and microlearning modules on the OSR website.
+Sponsored Project Online Training (SPOT) is an online learning expereince resulting from a partnership between Sponsored Research and a training advisory committee of representatives from departments and central offices to build Northwestern’s first cross-campus sponsored research administration training program.
+In February 2016, SPOT launched with a series of "mini-courses" and microlearning modules on the Sponsored Research website.
 To stay on top of current issues in research administration, check out the Presentations

 Mini-courses are short (20-to-30 minute) interactive videos that cover a range of topics in sponsored research administration.
 Current offerings are geared for those who are new to research administration and designed to introduce learners to key concepts.
 Courses are presented via Northwestern's digital learning platform, myHR/Learn

-Learning objectives: 1) Define sponsored research, 2) Explain why institutions engage in sponsored research, 3) Identify the players involved in sponsored research, and 4) Identify the sponsored project lifecycle phases.
+Learning objectives: 1) Define sponsored research, 2) Explain why institutions engage in sponsored research, 3) Identify the players involved in sponsored research, and 4) Identify the sponsored project lifecycle phases

-Learning objectives: 1) Demonstrate how a solicitation provides guidance for developing a sponsored project proposal; 2) Critically evaluate a solicitation for eligibility and feasibility; 3) Identify main components of a solicitation and essential structural information; 4) Discuss supplementary information and how to acquire it.
+Learning objectives: 1) Demonstrate how a solicitation provides guidance for developing a sponsored project proposal; 2) Critically evaluate a solicitation for eligibility and feasibility; 3) Identify main components of a solicitation and essential structural information; 4) Discuss supplementary information and how to acquire it

-Learning objectives: 1) Introduce the learner to relevant terminology and tools; 2) Provide an overview of the processes of budget projection and reconciliation; 3) Discuss the importance and relevance of budget management to administering a sponsored award.
+Learning objectives: 1) Introduce the learner to relevant terminology and tools; 2) Provide an overview of the processes of budget projection and reconciliation; 3) Discuss the importance and relevance of budget management to administering a sponsored award

 Microlearning modules are a series of roughly 5-minute functionally-oriented videos with each video addressing a discrete task or topic.
 The modules can be thought of as dynamic how-to guides and are meant to be used as supplements to system user guides and other job aides.